-- Employees will move to the next accrual level once they have attained the upper range in their accrual schedule.
-For example, when an employee has worked for the Town continuously for 5 years and 1 day they will be eligible to accrue vacation at the rate of 1.5 days per month. - The maximum amount of vacation time that employees may accrue shall not exceed their current accrual schedule (96, 144, or 192, hours) Any vacation time that is accrued beyond this limit, will be forfeited.
-It is the employee's responsibility to monitor their vacation accrual limits. - Employees will be compensated at their current rate of pay for any unused vacation time up to their maximum accrual amount should they sever their employment for any reason. - Should a Town holiday fall during an employee's scheduled vacation, holiday pay may be used for the Town holiday day(s). - In the event the Town requests vacation not be taken, the circumstances will be documented along with Department Head and Town Manager authorization for the employee to carry over paid time off which may exceed the allowed accrual.
-Carry-over situations will be handled on a case-by-case basis.
+- The maximum amount of vacation time that employees may accrue shall not exceed their current accrual schedule (96, 144, or 192, hours).
+Any vVacation leavetime that is accrued beyond the maximum accrualisimit, will be forfeited.
+It is the employee's responsibility to monitor their vacation accrual limits and take vacation in order to avoid losing accrued vacation leave. - Employees will be compensated at their current rate of pay for any unused vacation time up to their maximum accrual amount should they sever their employment for any reason. - Holiday pay shall be used if Should a Town holiday falls during an employee's scheduled vacation holiday pay may be used for the Town holiday day(s). - In the event the Town denies requests-vacation requests not be taken, the circumstances will be documented by along with the Department Head and Town Manager with authorization for the employee to carry over paid time off which may exceed the allowed accrual.
+Carry-over situations will be handled on a case-by-case basis. - An employee may request to have a maximum of 80 hours vacation paid out to them in a calendar year.
+In the event of a hardship, an employee may request additional vacation time be paid out if approved by the Department Head and Town Manager. - Employees will be compensated at their current rate of pay for unused vacation time up to their maximum accrual amount upon conclusion of employment with the Town.